Gilberto Borges has sent you a link to a blog:

 In childhood,

-toys, and the enjoyment received from performing activities together.
+friendships are often based on the sharing of toys, and the enjoyment received from performing activities together.
 These

 friendships are maintained through affection, sharing, and creative playtime.